Kokoda - Papua New Guinea

 The Kokoda campaign has assumed immense significance since the late 20th century, as a battle which halted the seemingly unstoppable Japanese advance and as was believed at the time, prevented an invasion of Australia.

-It was actally at Milne Bay (/explore/campaigns/52) on the eastern extremity of New Guinea, where the Japanese sustained their first defeat on land, by the 18th Brigade, imn early September 1942.
+It was actally at Milne Bay (/explore/campaigns/52) on the eastern extremity of New Guinea, where the Japanese sustained their first defeat on land, by the 18th Brigade, in early September 1942.

-However it has been Kokoda that captured the public's imagination and the 39th Battalion has rightly been lauded for its Homeric fighting withdrawal that bought vital time for the 7th Division to arrive and continue the fighting withdrawal which drew the Japanese to the limits of their supply before counter-attacking the length of the Track and into the Japanese beachheads.
+However it has been Kokoda that captured the public's imagination and the 39th Battalion has rightly been lauded for its Homeric fighting withdrawal that bought vital time for the 7th Division to arrive and reinforce the delaying defence which drew the Japanese to the limits of their supply chain, before counter-attacking the length of the Track and into the Japanese beachheads.

 Although there are strong indications the Japanese never actually planned to invade the Australian mainland, their failure to take Port Moresby meant no invasion could be contemplated in the future.
 In fact unbeknown to the Allies at the time, there was a major rift in intent between the Imperial Japanese Navy, which was intent on advancing as far as possiblle, and the Army which was totally absorbed and focussed on fighting in China and later Burma.

 "The Australians who served here in Papua New Guinea fought and died, not in the defence of the old world, but the new world.
 Their world.
 They died in defence of Australia and the civilisation and values which had grown up there.